 This installation was on show at Museum Sculptures at Sea in The Hague from January 21st till March 16th, 2014.

-The “Lounge Chairs” are not really to lie on.
+The 'Lounge Chairs' are not necessarily intended to be used.
 Rather, the idea behind this seating sculpture is an ironic subversion of the promotionally effective promises of the feel-good industry.
-After all, when every canteen is declared a lounge, any old chair is called a lounge chair and any back room is referred to as a wellness haven, the real value of relaxation is lost.
+After all, when every canteen is declared a lounge, any old chair is called a lounge chair and any backroom is referred to as a wellness haven, the real value of relaxation is lost.